Move from Crisis to Confidence - National Commission on Correctional Health Care

 Accreditation

-Throughout the years, I have heard more than a few sheriffs tell me that they follow national standards, but they do not pursue accreditation.
+Throughout the years, more than a few sheriffs have said that they follow national standards, but they do not pursue accreditation.
 When this happens, it is all too easy to “skip” one here and “fudge” one here.
 Often, this means corners are cut and good outcomes turn bad very quickly.
-Accreditation offers assurance and structure both internally and publically that a facility holds itself to high standards of care.
+Accreditation offers assurance and structure both internally and publicly that a facility holds itself to high standards of care.

 Related News